How Important Is It to Promise to Tell the Truth in Marriage?

 Here are some sobering statistics:

-• 33% of marriages, one or both partners admit to cheating
+- in 33% of marriages, one or both partners admit to cheating.

-• 14% of women admit to cheating on their significant other
+- about 14% of women admit to cheating on their significant other.

-• 40% of the time online affairs turn into real-life affairs
+- around 40% of online affairs turn into real-life affairs.

 So what are the two main reasons why spouses cheat?